|Project Name||Implementing the Greater Mekong Subregion Core Agriculture Support Program (Phase 2)|

 The Memorandum of Understanding (MOU) was initiated to provide a platform for CASP 2 to work with private companies and NGOs.
 The MOU is intended to help farmers acquire knowledge, technologies, and experiences on climate-friendly agriculture (CFA) and to access markets for their CFA products.
 The first MOU was signed with a firm in Thailand last September 2014.

 The regional WGA Secretariat was established in ADB Resident Mission in Bangkok, Thailand.
 Recruitment of NSSU staff was completed in 2014 for all six GMS countries.
-Two consulting firms were also recruited.
-More specialist staff were recruited in the second half of 2014.
-A consulting firm to work on a regional study on soil suitability mapping for biochar application was also recruited in November 2014.
+From 2014 to 2015, four consulting firms and a number of individual consultants were engaged to provide technical and administrative support to the TA.

 For knowledge product and development, a regional study on food safety was fully achieved.
 Several videos and knowledge materials were produced and published on the newly established WGA website, Facebook and Youtube channel.

-The key achievements for the 2015 are as follows: (i) 12th Annual Meeting of the WGA was held in Bangkok, Thailand on 25-26 June 2015; (ii) five LOAs (Thailand, Laos, China, Viet Nam, Myanmar) were signed and being implemented; (iii) training on LOAs were conducted; (iv) national workshop on participatory guarantee system was launched and completed; (v) key contract packages were procured; (vi) biochar mapping is being implemented; (vii) nitrogen cycle assessment is ongoing; (viii) six MOUs signed; (ix) training of master trainers and farmer leaders program ongoing; and (x) collaboration with other sectors such as the joint knowledge event with the Core Environment Program in June 2015, FAO for the energy sector, human resource sector on climate friendly agriculture; and (xi) national workshop on training of inspector in 4 GMS countries (Cambodia, Laos, Myanmar, Viet Nam)
+The key achievements for the 2015 are as follows: (i) 12th Annual Meeting of the WGA was held in Bangkok, Thailand on 25-26 June 2015; (ii) five LOAs (Thailand, Laos, China, Viet Nam, Myanmar) were signed and being implemented; (iii) training on LOAs were conducted; (iv) national workshop on participatory guarantee system was launched and completed; (v) key contract packages were procured; (vi) biochar mapping is being implemented; (vii) nitrogen cycle assessment is ongoing; (viii) six MOUs signed; (ix) training of master trainers and farmer leaders program ongoing; and (x) collaboration with other sectors such as the joint knowledge event with the Core Environment Program in June 2015, FAO for the energy sector, human resource sector on climate friendly agriculture; (xi) national workshop on training of inspector in 4 GMS countries (Cambodia, Laos, Myanmar, Viet Nam); and (xii) midterm review mission was mobilized in December.

 |Stakeholder Communication, Participation, and Consultation|